|

 One of the keys for a successful no spend challenge is to track your progress.

-You can do this in a number of different ways.
+You can do this in several different ways.
 You can use our free printable, a bullet journal, or even a no spend app (daily habit tracker works well).
 The options are endless.
 You just need to track your no spend days and how much you are saving.

 To make things easier, we have a no spend worksheet available for you.